tiy-atx-ui-aug2015/group-project/README.md

 ### Deliverables

-* A repo containing at least:
+* A shared repo containing at least:
-	* README that includes the following...
+	* README that links to all of the other deliverables
-	* Link to user stories in Trello
+* User stories in Trello
-	* Link to wireframes of your project
+* Wireframes of your project
-	* Link to a live working web application on heroku (online!)
+* A live working web application on heroku (online!)

 ### Requirements

+* Everyone
+	1. ** Everyone must a contributor on the repo **
+	2. App must have login
+	3. Multi device friendly
+	4. Wireframing/planning strategy and data models
+	5. ** Your app must be submitted by 1am Monday morning ** so that you are ready to present by 9am Monday.
 * Design
 	1. Fonts from Typekit
 	2. Responsive Grid System / Responsive site (this includes remembering the meta viewport and media queries, not just %)
 	3. Ability to defend design decisions
+	4. Must use Sass
 * Front-end
 	1. Use Angular or Backbone
 	2. Use of a router (backbone or angular)